-19207 Research Methods for Clinical Sciences (2 credit hours)
+19207 Research Methods (in Class) (3 credit hours)

 This course emphasizes on biostatics and epidemiology and public health and introduces students to the different methods in clinical research and the sensitive ethical issues related to the involvement of patients and humans in research.
 This course introduces students to a number of research methods useful for academic and professional investigations of medical issues and information practices.
 By examining the applications, strengths and major criticisms of methodologies drawn from both the qualitative and quantitative traditions, this course permits an understanding of the various decisions and steps involved in crafting and executing a research methodology, as well as a critically informed assessment of published research.
 The course offers an overview of the different approaches, considerations and challenges involved in social research.
 In addition to reviewing core human research methods such as interviews, ethnographies, surveys and experiments, it explores methods used in critical analysis of texts (discourse/content/design analysis, historical case studies.
 It also discusses mixed method approaches, case studies, participatory and user-centered research.
 The students are expected to provide a proposal for their research that will be held during their fifth and sixth year.
-This course is given as condensed lectures for 4 hours every day for 2 weeks.